The Stormlight Archive

 Gavilar's widow.
 In the past, Gavilar and Dalinar fought over her hand.
 She comes to the Shattered Plains in The Way of Kings

-Her Heart Will Go On: She starts courting with Dalinar at the end of The Way of Kings.
+- Her Heart Will Go On: She starts courting with Dalinar at the end of The Way of Kings.
 There are implications, later, that her marriage to Gavilar was less than perfect, however.

-Mama Bear: She was never really able to fuss over Jasnah growing up (she jokes that the girl acted middle-aged since she was six), but after a frosty first meeting with Shallan, she eventually starts mothering the girl.
+- Mama Bear: She was never really able to fuss over Jasnah growing up (she jokes that the girl acted middle-aged since she was six), but after a frosty first meeting with Shallan, she eventually starts mothering the girl.

 The most powerful and successful of the Alethi highprinces, and a direct rival to Dalinar.
 Unlike Dalinar, Sadeas does not possess a Shardblade, but he makes up for this with exceptional cunning and clever - if costly - combat tactics, such as the use of bridgemen.
 Adolin strongly suspects him of trying to undermine or eliminate Dalinar, but Dalinar views Sadeas as more of a friendly rival who is upholding the typical Alethi concept of viewing everything as a competition, and believes he can be reasoned with.